-Do you want or need to increase the amount you save or invest?
+Do you want or need to save more money?
+Or increase your investments?

 Many finance professionals advise a savings rate of 20% of post tax income.
 It seems about right for many, not the extreme savings of 50-90% (FI crowd), but enough to achieve an independently funded early retirement.